-Regardless of what type of bulging disc someone has, they typically want to know what caused it.
-Most of the time, bulging discs develop over years of every day wear and tear on the spine; however, it’s possible that the normal degeneration of intervertebral discs can be accelerated or exacerbated by several risk factors.
+Regardless of what type of bulging disc someone has, he or she typically wants to know what caused it.
+Most of the time, bulging discs develop after years of everyday wear and tear on the spine.
+However, it’s possible that the normal degeneration of discs can be accelerated or exacerbated by several risk factors.
 Some of these risk factors may include:

 - Obesity or inactivity

 - High-impact sports

 - Repetitive movements